poetapp/documentation/rdd/separate-file-uploads.md

 ##### Questions:

-* I just realized that issuer being the private key means the private key is not so private, should the issuer be the public key?
-I need to relook at Eric's article and also sync with Kris on this.
+* issuer in poet-js is a private key, this means the private key is not so private, should the issuer be the public key?
+Need to clarify/revisit.

 #### Signed